Ad Blocker Detected

 Different vertebrates use a specific combination of the rod and cone cells.
 As, for example, the retina of nocturnal species contains rod and cone cells at the ratio of 200:1 while retina of the diurnal species contains rod and cone cells at the ratio of 20:1.

-Aforementioned photopigments are present in the different amounts in the rod and cone cells.
+The aforementioned photopigments are present in the different amounts in the rod and cone cells.
 As, for example, in the rod cells the Rh1 is abundant while in cone cells the MWS, SWS1, and SWS2 are abundant.
 However, during the course of evolution, environmental factor and nocturnal living habits of the human have led to the reduction of the four photopigments into the three pigments only Rh1, LWS, and SWS1.

-Interplay of photoreceptors and neurons in the color vision
+The interplay of photoreceptors and neurons in the color vision

 Perception of the vision is initiated when the light of different wavelength falls on distinct types of photopigments present in the photoreceptor cells.
 During this interaction, electromagnetic information is converted into the electrochemical information that reaches to the neurons to be analyzed and interplayed accordingly.